 What makes me female is something I felt in the core of myself: that my external body did not match up with how I felt inside, and that I was being seen by others as something I was not.

 Katie states in her self-written memoir that she knew at the tender age of 2 that she was transgender, or that she was born a male yet identifies as a female.
 Her school years were filled with the typical experiences of a child that is bullied, however her friends were always there for her and stayed true, despite the judgements of others.
 Hill struggled with the fear of rejection, so kept her feelings bottled up.

 Katie Rain Hill was born with the name of Luke before undergoing gender re-assignment surgery.
 The memoir tells of her decision to undergo the surgery and what it was like to change her identity.
 This narrative is quite articulate and gives the reader an understanding of what she went through.

-Rethinking Normal is a wonderful discussion tool for teaching awareness about transgender issues.
+Rethinking Normal by Katie Rain Hill is a wonderful discussion tool for teaching awareness about transgender issues.
 It is also an inspiring story for anyone, as it shows how one woman endured and fought to stand up for herself.
 This book is one to gain insight from.